ucd-os-chartreuse-s18/pintos-project2/README.md

-un the tests for Project 2: User Programs
+Run the tests for Project 2: User Programs

 _Note: Project 2 does not need any of the functionality implemented in Project 1.
 In particular, all threads are created with priority `PRI_DEFAULT` and the scheduler runs simple round-robin.
 So, if you passed all tests in Project 1, you can just continue working in your current install.
 Or, you can start with a new raw Pintos install._